clerk/javascript/packages/gatsby-plugin-clerk/README.md

 ---

 > [!IMPORTANT]
 > Starting August 1, 2024, the Gatsby SDK is entering a one-month notice period.
-We are actively seeking a community maintainer to take over the project.
+We are actively seeking a new community maintainer.
 For full details, please see our [changelog](https://clerk-git-rob-eco-93-changelog-entry-about-the-start-of-f25dc8.clerkstage.dev/changelog/2024-08-01-gatsby-eol).

 ## Overview